nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Export a person

 1. Export a person while all persons are being shown
    1. Prerequisities: List all persons using the `list` command.
-The preloaded data for groups are not modified.
-(No groups are removed or added)

    2. Test case: `export 1`
       Expected: First person in the personList is exported and details of the person are shown in the status message